-Our campus is a shared community of diverse people from a variety of backgrounds.
-As a result, we expect all community members to take advantage of the unique learning experiences that a shared environment brings.
+Our campus is a shared community of diverse people from various backgrounds.
+We expect all community members to take advantage of the unique learning experiences that a shared environment offers.

-Recognizing difference in each other and successfully interacting within those differences is the key to harmony in a residential community.
+Recognizing differences in each other and successfully interacting with those differences is the key to harmony in a residential community.
 As a responsible member of the Wake Forest community, you should recognize your responsibility to advocate for members of your community and appropriately challenge the unfair, unjust, or uncivil behavior of other individuals or groups.

 Getting Settled